Nattharika-Jeksungnern/Bowling-Robot/README.md

 # Bowling-Robot
-Hi, Ths is our project for CARC2025 about Bowling Robot using MyRIO Board with LabView 2017.
+Hi, this is our project for CARC2025 about Bowling Robot using MyRIO Board with LabView 2017.
+Our bro is STUPID CRABBBB!!